jnferner/blog/source/_drafts/theories-of-consciousness.md

 [^4]: The simulation hypothesis, which has surprisingly many parallels to conventional religions once you look for them, is the only one I can of that does not require Cartesian Dualism.
 This was today's edgy hot take, maybe I'll go into this in detail another day.

+[^5]: If this is not relatable, try listing something else.
+The important part for this exercise is that all methodical approaches must fail to produce all items and you must in the end solely rely on whatever your brain is doing when you're just trying to remember.
+Think tip-of-the-tongue phenomenon.

 ### And I don't buy it

 All that said, it seems to me that any claim that contains the word "never" is a bit bold.
 Putting such an emphasis on how we feel about ourselves is also too speculative for my taste.
 Sure, it is a strange situation to have a consciousness try to understand the phenomenon of consciousness through the less of its own consciousness.
 A [strange loop](#Strange-Loops-and-Tangled-Hierarchies), yes, but is this necessarily limiting us in any fundamental way?